 Before you really get into designing your kitchen, the first thing you need to do is assess what you want from your new kitchen.
 Ask yourself what do you like about your current kitchen?
 What do you dislike about your kitchen?
 What things would you do to improve it?
 What kind/style of cooking do you do?
-Frying, baking, grilling etc. Download the Smith & Smith Kitchen Design Questionnaire to help you figure out what you want and to help your designer understand what you’re after.
+Frying, baking, grilling etc. Download our kitchen design questionnaire to help you figure out what you want and to help your designer understand what you’re after.

 Kitchen Designers – what do they do?

 Working with a professional kitchen designer can take a lot of the uncertainty and stress out of the process of planning and building a new kitchen.
 Consider your designer a partner who can envision (and prepare for) possibilities that won’t occur to you and manage the technical details.
 If the countless door style, finish, and hardware choices seem overwhelming, imagine how the load increases when you add measurements, ordering and installation into the picture.
 Smith & Smith employ some of the best and most experienced designers in the industry, you can be sure they will help you through the entire process.

 Designers tend to keep in mind things like user’s height and size and are able to make adjustments to the cabinet sizes to make the kitchen ergonomic and easily accessible.
 They also keep abreast of the latest fittings and fixtures to make accessing your much used items a snap.

 Kitchen Layout plays an important role in how you will use your kitchen.

 Once you have worked out what your needs are, you can start collecting and collating information, pictures, and ideas about how you want your future kitchen to look.

 - Collation offline: Buy a scrapbook or folder and collect pictures from magazines, brochures, the internet etc